My personal best toothache cure

 even involving severe, intense or excruciating pain

-This simple procedure for toothache relief (please don't dismiss it as being too simple - I originally did so too) has indeed worked miracles for me, even with tooth pain of the worst imaginable kind and very deep cavities.
+This simple procedure for toothache relief (please don't dismiss it as being too simple - I originally did so too) has indeed worked miracles for me and many others, even with tooth pain of the worst imaginable kind.
 In fact I once had a toothache so terrible and extreme that it sent me in some state of shock for a moment, it was like lightning searing through my jaw and beyond.
-This pain came from a cavity that had virtually reached the root, as my then dentist had told me when she was drilling at it.
-Nevertheless I told her to stop drilling (she was planning a root canal, one of the most noxious of conventional treatments in my eyes, see the extensive root canal treatment information provided).
-(I subsequently treated the caries-eaten tooth myself using the approach outlined in Healing Teeth Naturally's Nutrition and Dental Care & Oral Hygiene pages which seems to have helped rebuild some (at least functional) tooth enamel.
-While that tooth hasn't recuperated (so far), it has never again given me any trouble.)

 How to do the salt water rinse